 While to some degree this boils down to the ideas that interest you the most, there are at least three good starting places familiar to affiliate marketers.
 These can ultimately lead to success, so we’ll dive into each.

-One of the most common models marketers use when learning the ropes of how to become an affiliate marketer is to write reviews for different products and services in their niche.
-Ecommerce sites are always looking for product reviews that convert customers, so this can be a profitable place to start.
+One of the most effective content strategies is to write reviews for different products and services in their niche.
+Brands are always looking for product reviews that convert customers, so this can be a profitable place to start.

 With each review, there’s an option for readers to go to the site and learn more about the VPN.
 As you might expect, this link is an affiliate link that attributes each referred buyer to TheBestVPN’s website.